 Naturally ruled by: Cancer & The Moon

 What it represents: This house is your foundation (literally, it's found at the very bottom of the zodiac wheel!) and it represents matters of the home and family unit.
-This covers matters of security, both literal and emotional, as well as real estate and parenting (especially as it pertains to your mother and/or motherly insticts).
-The house also relates to your ancestors and is thought to govern inherited ~mystical~ energies, like "magickal powers passing as a blessing or curse from elder generations," according to The Astro Codex.
+This covers matters of security, both literal (like housing security and a safe place to live) and emotional (like the ways you feel safe, nurtured, and parented).
+Ultimately, it represents your sense of home — both in the literal place that you live, as well as the people who bring you comfort.
+The house also relates to your ancestors, your memories, your past, and your sense of nostalgia.
 Planets here can indicate a lot of energy going toward your family life.

 Fifth House: The House Of Pleasure & Creativity

 What it represents: This house is all about creative energy and the attainment and expression of your pleasure — in short, it's about having fun!
 This covers things like hobbies and recreational activities that you do just to make yourself happy, as well as all things related to romance, love affairs, and casual sex.
 And in a literally creative sense, it also rules over children.
 It's also considered a house of "luck," so look to the planets you have here if you want to know how you might fare when it comes to games of chance.
 This is the house of the heart — your pleasures, your passions, and both your romantic and creative pursuits — so analyzing your planetary placements and sign in this house can tell you about how you deal with these matters.